 All of this has changed over the past decade, with mobile ecommerce moving to the forefront.

-If you’re like most people, the first thing you notice is the upward trend.
+Like most people, probably the first thing you notice is the upward trend in total sales.

 In 2020, mobile commerce sales reached $2.91 trillion.
 Furthermore, sales are expected to reach approximately $3.56 trillion in 2021.